What Are the Average Savings After Installing a Programmable Thermostat?

 How to Set Up a Programmable Thermostat

-- Leave at 8:00 am: Instruct the thermostat to set the temperature back 10 degrees about 30 minutes before going to work.
-This setting should be around 58 degrees during the winter and 88 degrees for the summer.
+- Leave at 8:00 am: Instruct the thermostat to adjust the temperature back 10 degrees around 30 minutes before going to work.
+This setting should be approximately 58 degrees during the winter and 88 degrees in the summer.

 Getting Maximum Savings from a Programmable Thermostat